SpectralSequences/sseq/README.md

 ## once
 This is a small crate that provides `OnceVec` and `OnceBiVec`, a wrapper around `UnsafeCell<Vec>` (or `BiVec`) that models a `Vec` whose only way of modification is `push`.
 This models some partially computed infinite data structure, and we think of pushing as simply finding out more of this infinite data structure instead of genuinely mutating it.

+## query
+This contains some helper functions for a command line interface.

 # Compilation
 To compile the main crate, simply run